 We have also worked with our city's Risk Management department and discussed safety issues related to having BMX bikes, skateboarders and inline skaters all using a skatepark at the same time.
 Because BMX bikes can go faster, jump higher, have pegs, handlebars and pedals the impacts of a crash with another user may be much more severe.
 If Scottsdale can find a way to develop a park that allows BMX bike use it will mostly separate the user groups by setting a schedule for each group.

 Yes, the city of Chandler recently opened their new Chandler Bike Grind Park.
-The bike park is located at Espree Park, 450 E. Knox Road, and is 25,000 square feet in size.
+The bike park is located at Espree Park, 450 E. Knox Road , and is 25,000 square feet in size.

-For hours of operation and other information, please contact the City of Chandler .
+For hours of operation and other information, please contact the City

 The City of Glendale is currently developing an extreme multi-use skate and BMX bike park.
 For more information, please contact the City of Glendale .